-With aging degenerative tissues, pain and stiffness in knees or difficulty in getting up from a chair or to go up and down the stairs, you may be experiencing multiple problems in the knee.
+With aging degenerative tissues, pain and stiffness in knees, or difficulty in getting up from a chair or to go up and down the stairs, you may be experiencing multiple problems in the knee.
 With thorough check-up and analysis, the orthopedic doctor may suggest knee replacement.

 Patients with arthritis are worse affected.
 Arthritis may lead to inflammation of one or more joints causing acute pain and immobility.
-You have to get knee replacement done to live a pain-free life and improve mobility.
+You have to get a knee replacement done to live a pain-free life and improve mobility.

-The knee replacement surgery is where the damaged joint is replaced with artificial knees made of metal, plastic or ceramic and this is called a prosthesis.
+The knee replacement surgery is where the damaged joint is replaced with artificial knees made of metal, plastic, or ceramic and this is called a prosthesis.
 If the problem persists in both the knees, the orthopedic recommends surgery of both the knees.
 This is called bilateral knee surgery.

 What is Bilateral Knee Replacement?